Analysis: Steaminess Rating

-Readers may even question the presence of women within the novel.
-The two main female characters—the warrior woman and the Intended—are both nameless (not that that’s uncommon in this novel) and described in rather ghostly terms.
-They do not seem as human as Marlow or even the nameless male characters.
-The warrior woman is described as "an apparition of a woman" while the Intended is seen only through light imagery.
-The few other women mentioned—the two knitting women, Marlow's aunt, and the woman in the painting—either have a supernatural quality to them or are never actually seen in person within the text.
+So what's up with the ladies in this novel, anyway?
+The two main female characters—the warrior woman and the Intended—are both nameless and practically voiceless, while the few other women mentioned—the two knitting women, Marlow's aunt, and the woman in the painting—either have a supernatural quality to them or are never actually seen in person within the text.

-Thus, one could argue that women are utterly absent from the story, though their influence is not.
-Why is this?
-If Marlow is at all representative of Conrad's beliefs, his comment that "we [meaning men] must help them [meaning women] to stay in that beautiful world of their own, lest ours gets worse" becomes particularly relevant.
+Well, if Marlow is at all representative of Conrad's beliefs, then maybe we should revisit his comment that "we [men] must help them [women] to stay in that beautiful world of their own, lest ours gets worse" (2.29).
 If Marlow cuts women out of his tale to preserve the beauty of these particular characters, Conrad cuts women out of Heart of Darkness to preserve their separateness from this rather depressing and gloomy world.

 Which, of course, means no sexytimes.
 Is it a fair trade?